Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: The Soler model with concentrated nonlinearity

-\begin{remark} Nonlinearities giving rise to $\kappa<0$ are not covered from the known well-posedness results (\cite{cacciapuoti2017one}); in this section for completeness we give the analysis of the linearization operator for any value of $\kappa$. \end{remark}
+\begin{remark} Nonlinearities giving rise to $\kappa<0$ are not covered by the well-posedness results (\cite{cacciapuoti2017one}); in this section for completeness we give the analysis of the linearization operator for any value of $\kappa$, which makes our results applicable not only to the pure power case \eqref{pure-power} but also to a generic nonlinearity $f\in C(\R)\cap C^1(\R\setminus\{0\})$, $f(0)=0$. \end{remark}

 Using the relation \eqref{a-b-f} and the definition \eqref{def-kappa}, we simplify the system \eqref{l-p-l-m} to